George Mackenzie

 • acting for houseboat owners/occupiers in connection with the Thames Tideway Tunnel DCO application.

-George is a formidable appeal advocate and also regularly appears in the High Court and Court of Appeal, usually unled.
-He works for private developers, landowners, land promoters, local government and objectors, and is consistently ranked as a leading planning junior in the Legal 500 (2023 and 2024).
+George is a formidable inquiry advocate (this is what he enjoys most about his practice at the bar) and also regularly appears in the High Court and Court of Appeal, mostly unled.
+He works for private developers, landowners, land promoters, local government and objectors, and is consistently ranked as a leading planning junior in the Legal 500 (2023, 2024 and 2025).
 He served on the Attorney-General’s ‘C’ Panel of Counsel for 5 years.

-George is intimately familiar with essentially all aspects of English planning policy (Green Belt, National Landscapes, Heritage Coast, National Parks, Standard Method etc.) and he also has recent experience dealing with the Welsh planning policy framework, PPW.
-He particularly enjoys – and has a particular aptitude in – technical aspects of planning such as transport/highways, drainage, ecology, flooding etc.
+George is intimately familiar with all aspects of English planning policy (Green Belt, Grey Belt, National Landscapes, Heritage Coast, National Parks, Standard Method etc.) and he also has recent experience dealing with the Welsh planning policy framework, PPW.
+He particularly enjoys – and has a particular aptitude in – technical aspects of planning such as transport/highways, drainage, noise, ecology, flooding etc.

 Recent examination, inquiry, hearing and other casework includes:

-• Promoting Oxford City Council’s Local Plan 2020-2040 (ongoing, but George also promoted the extant adopted local plan for Oxford City Council 2016-2036 with Douglas Edwards KC);
+• Promoting Oxford City Council’s Local Plan 2020-2040 (George also promoted the extant adopted local plan for Oxford City Council 2016-2036 with Douglas Edwards KC);

-• promoting and advising on Cotswold District Council’s 5yr Local Plan Partial Review and housing requirement review (ongoing);
+• promoting and advising on Cotswold District Council’s 5yr Local Plan Partial Review and housing requirement review;

 • Land at Betteshangar Country Park, Dover (ongoing advice re. planning applications and threatened judicial review proceedings for an artificial surfing lagoon, associated 120-bed hotel and associated leisure facilities);